York

 627 CE

-The first wooden minster church was built in York for the baptism of Edwin in 627, according to the Venerable Bede.
+After the Roman mission to re-establish Christianity in Britain, Bishop Paulinus established his church in the city The first wooden minster church was built in York.
+It was here that King Edwin was baptised in 627, according to the Venerable Bede.

 Edwin ordered the small wooden church be rebuilt in stone; however, he was killed in 633, and the task of completing the stone minster fell to his successor Oswald.